What is Diastasis Recti? And can I still exercise?

 How to check yourself for diastasis recti:

-- Feel how far apart your left and right abdominal muscles.
+• Feel how far apart your left and right abdominal muscles are.

-- A gap of more than 2 ½ finger widths is considered a big gap.
+• A gap of more than two and a half finger widths is considered a big gap.

 Why it’s important to treat diastasis recti?

-Diastasis recti means your abdominal wall is weak.
-This can affect the strength of your stomach and back muscles which can cause lower back pain and weak pelvic floor muscles.
-Your pelvic floor muscles support your bladder, rectum and uterus.
+Having diastasis recti means that your abdominal wall is weak.
+This can affect the strength of your stomach and back muscles which can cause lower back pain.
+It can also weaken the pelvic floor muscles that support your bladder, rectum and uterus.

 With weak pelvic floor muscles you may: